• Skip to primary navigation

 Ingredients for Rava Ladoo

 Fry cashews and raisins: Start with frying cashews and then raisins in ghee.
-Take them out and keep aside.
+Take them out and keep them aside.
 I prefer to fry each separately.

 Roast Rava: To the same pan, add rava and roast it while stirring continuously.
 You want the rava to become light golden, but we don't want the rava to become brown or burn.
 The rava turns light and aromatic.

 Roasting the rava will take about 8-10 minutes and is the most important step of this recipe.
-You want the rava to cook well, and not be raw.
+You want the rava to cook well and not be raw.
 Transfer the rava to a plate and let it cool.

 How to make Rava Ladoo steps